brobdingrag/ancestry-cluster/README.md

 ## What the included plots show

-This repo includes example PDFs produced by `analyze_clusters.py`:
+This repo includes example images produced by `analyze_clusters.py`:

 ### Estimated cluster assignment (ancestry) of individual
 This stacked-bar plot shows: